edgg72/edgg72/README.md

 ### About me

 * Always looking for what to learn next
-* Interested in front-end jobs
+* Currently focused in front-end
 * Passionate about algorithms, web design and music